fdeberna/chat-ptolemaic/README.md

 ## Research Question

 Can a language model generate heliocentric ideas despite training exclusively on geocentric texts?

-More broadly, how do training constraints and fine-tuning shape the model’s selection of explanatory frameworks (e.g., modern heliocentric vs premodern geocentric reasoning), and what mechanisms govern the emergence or suppression of alternative scientific ideas?
+More broadly, this project investigates how domain adaptation reshapes explanatory behavior in language models.
+In particular, it asks whether fine-tuning alters explicit scientific stance (e.g., heliocentric vs geocentric claims), or instead modifies the explanatory frameworks from which stance-conditioned continuations emerge.

+Historical cosmology provides a controlled setting for studying this question because modern and premodern explanatory systems are conceptually distinct, historically grounded, and easily identifiable in generated text.

 ## Experimental Design

-The project consists of two complementary experimental settings:
+The project consists of two complementary experimental settings designed to study explanatory recombination and fine-tuning dynamics at different scales.

 ### Phase 1: Small-model emergence (controlled training)